Omnia-97/Omnia-97/README.md

 </div>
 <br>

-### 🌟 Available for New Opportunities:
+### 🌟 Looking for New Opportunities
-- 🚀 I'm eager to join a dynamic team where I can utilize my expertise in Flutter development to create impactful mobile applications.
+- 🚀 Excited to contribute to innovative mobile projects and make a meaningful impact.
-- 💼 Open to freelance projects and collaborations on exciting ventures.
+- 💼 Open to freelance collaborations and dynamic team opportunities.
-- 📈 Ready to contribute my skills to projects that push boundaries and drive innovation.
+- 📈 Always eager to learn, grow, and bring fresh ideas to challenging projects.

 ### 📫 How to Reach Me: